Find Affordable College Courses

 While working on their Bachelor's Degree, biology majors at Cornell accumulate an average of around $14,156 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $715.

-Out of the 93 schools in New York that were part of this year’s ranking, St John’s University - New York landed the # 5 spot on the list.
+You’ll be in good company if you decide to attend St John’s University - New York.
+It ranked #5 on our 2023 Most Popular General Biology Bachelor’s Degree Schools in New York list.
 Located in the city of Queens, STJ is a private not-for-profit school with a fairly large student population.

 Of the 265 students majoring in biology at STJ, 31% are male and 69% are female.